-Wondering what you can do with user submitted information?
-Form entries in WPForms are easily accessible for you to manage and review the information that you need.
+Wondering what you can do with user’s submitted information?
+Form entries in WPForms are easily accessible to manage and review the information that you need.

-In this guide, we’ll discuss all of your questions about entry management in WPForms:
+In this guide, we’ll answer some of the most common questions about entry management in WPForms:

-Form entries can be viewed either as a group with other entries from the same form or individually.
+Form entries can be viewed by form in the Entries Overview Page, or individually.

-You can access all entries within the WordPress admin area.
-To do this, hover over the WPForms link in the left sidebar and click on Entries in the menu.
-To view the entries of a specific form, you can click on that form’s title.
+You can access all entries within your WordPress admin area.
+To do this, go to WPForms » Entries.
+To view the entries of a specific form, click on that form’s title.

-Alternatively, you could go to WPForms » All Forms to open the Forms Overview page..
-From here, you can hover over a form title and click Entries to view the form entries:
+Alternatively, you can view individual entries.
+To do this, go to WPForms » All Forms to open the Forms Overview page.
+From there, you can hover over a form title and click Entries.

-This will take you to the Entries page:
+This will take you to the Entries page for that specific form:

 At the top of the Entries page, there are links to useful features you can use (see the blue links in the screenshot above).